 What does it take to remain competitive in the constantly changing world of the manufacturing industry?
 There may not be a single answer, but one thing is certain: without the right tools and systems in place, it’s nearly impossible for companies to keep pace.
 For this reason, leading innovators in production are turning to NetSuite’s manufacturing ERP as the solution of choice to run their entire business.

 It doesn’t matter whether a company is a 50-year-old discrete manufacturer running the same on-premise ERP system they have been using since the 90’s, or a high-tech manufacturing startup rapidly outgrowing QuickBooks and Excel spreadsheets.
 The reality is that these manufacturers—as different as they may appear at face value—are operating in the same business ecosystem and face the same modern day business challenges.

 Regardless of the size or age of a company, manufacturers striving for success need an ERP software system that can keep pace, is scalable, and can address the challenges of today.

 That is where NetSuite for Manufacturing comes in.
 Across the NetSuite customer base, there are thousands of manufacturers that fall across the spectrum of size and age; this is because NetSuite revolves its business strategy around five pillars to address the challenges all modern businesses face.
 These pillars include NetSuite’s:

 At its very core, NetSuite’s ERP manufacturing software is designed for the modern business.
-This fact, combined with years of industry best practices, has made NetSuite both the product provider of choice and trusted advisor for manufacturers looking for an ERP solution.
+This fact, combined with years of industry best practices, has made NetSuite both the product provider of choice and a trusted advisor for manufacturers looking for an ERP solution.
 Based on these pillars, let’s explore how NetSuite addresses the needs of a manufacturer going through the ERP selection process.